jamesrayman/Ero/docs/euclid.md

 Note that some of these symbolic equivalents have different precedences.

+#### Short-Circuit Evaluation

+The operators `x and y` and `x or y`, along with their symbolic equivalents, are subject to short-circuit evaluation.
+That is, if the result of an operation can be determined from the first operand only, the second operand is not evaluated.
+More specifically, in `x and y`, if `x` is false, then `y` is never evaluated and the expression evaluates to `false`, and, in `x or y`, if `x` is true, then `y` is never evaluated and the expression evaluates to `true`.

 ### Comparison

 All comparison operators are binary and return booleans.